Common Questions About Greyhounds

 Racing greyhounds are purebred dogs that are registered with the NGA.
 The left ear tattoo contains the greyhound’s registration number; the right ear tattoo contains their birth date.
 The greyhound racing data website contains detailed information about every dog’s pedigree and racing history.

 No. Racing greyhounds are crate trained and generally learn not to potty inside very quickly.
 A 48” long crate is recommended for a retired racer.

 NO!!!!
 Greyhounds are capable of attaining great speed in seconds.
 They have little experience with cars.
 All responsible dog owners need to keep their greyhounds in a securely fenced area or on a leash at all times.
 Tie outs and invisible fences are dangerous for greyhounds.

 Do greyhounds have any health problems?

 Retired racing greyhounds are athletes and tend to be healthy.
 Some older greyhounds suffer from arthritis, and benefit from glucosamine supplements.
 Some greyhounds develop tartar on their teeth.
-A good brushing several times a week can help tremendously.
+A good brushing several times a week, and regular dental check-ups with a veterinarian, can help tremendously.

 I have a cat.
 Can I adopt a greyhound?